jhpyle/mTCP/README.md

 Image support is a little better in [Lynx] than it is on [Links] because it will show a link to an image that is itself a hyperlink.

-If you are using Midnight Commander, you can edit the file `/usr/lib/mc/ext.d/image.sh` and change this line:
+If you use Midnight Commander, you can edit the file `/usr/lib/mc/ext.d/image.sh` and change this line:

     ("${MC_XDG_OPEN}" "${MC_EXT_FILENAME}" >/dev/null 2>&1) || \